 2. Horst Rittel: The one who coined ‘wicked problems’ in design

 Everyone loves to refer to complex design hurdles as ‘wicked’ problems.
-But many dont realise that 1. the man who coined this phrase is Horst Rittel (in conjunction with another man named M.Webber but lets forget about him for now) and 2. that this phrase was in fact referring to policy planning NOT design as form/function.
+But many dont realise that 1. the man who coined this phrase is Horst Rittel (in conjunction with another scholar named M.Webber but i shall only refer to Rittel for ease of discussion) and 2. that this phrase was in fact referring to policy planning NOT design as form/function.
 Rittel was in the same frame of mind as Simon when he explained that a wicked problem is: ”unique, ambiguous and has no definite solution”.
 Coincidentally, Rittel also explains that resolving one problem opens up a whole new set of problems which can never achieve a finite ‘true or false’ solution.
 Sounds just like ‘satisficing’, doesnt it?
 Coinkidink?

 In slight contrast to Simon, Rittel believed that science could NOT resolve open, evolving and ambiguous problems.
 This calls for a more creative approach.